Shared ownership mortgage

 Housing associations also consider your financial stability.
 They assess whether you can afford the costs of shared ownership, which include mortgage repayments, rent on the unsold share, and other costs such as service charges for communal areas.
 Housing associations aim to help you avoid overstretching financially, ensuring you can comfortably manage the expenses associated with a shared ownership property.

-Your residence status can affect eligibility too.
+Your residence status can also affect eligibility.
 Many housing associations require you to either live or work within a certain area.
 This local connection criterion is designed to support community cohesion and local economies.
 If you're eyeing a shared ownership property in a specific location, check with the relevant housing association for any residency requirements.

 Applying for a shared ownership mortgage